projetosintropia/projetosintropia/README.md

 - 👋 Hi, I’m @projetosintropia
-- 👀 I’m interested in AI research and projects about deep learning, data ciensce, language models, and comunitary projects of free and open source software.
+- 👀 I’m interested in AI research and projects about deep learning, data science, language models, and comunitary projects of free and open source software.
 - 🌱 I’m currently learning python bibliotecs
-- 💞️ I’m looking to collaborate on AI research, deep learning, data ciency, language models, and comunitary projects of free and open source software.
+- 💞️ I’m looking to collaborate on AI research, deep learning, data science, language models, and comunitary projects of free and open source software.
 - 📫 How to reach me > https://t.me/+6n4zOs_wplMwOTYx

 <!---